hiAndrewQuinn/selkouutiset-scrape-cleaned/2024/01/18/index.en.md

 However, there will be no obstacles along the entire eastern border.

-{core sentence} Maybe more obstacles will be built on the border with Finland's eastern border.
+ Maybe more obstacles will be built on the border with Finland's eastern border.

 Temporary barriers are now being planned, which will only be on the border for a while.